Senpai-Sama7/autonomous-agent-ecosystem/README.md

 - **Provider**: Choose your AI (OpenAI, Ollama, or OpenRouter)
 - **Model**: Select which AI model to use
 - **API Key**: Enter your API key (hidden for security)

+### Reasoning, Logs & Errors

+- **Reasoning** tab shows the AI's Chain of Thought for each request.
+- **Logs** tab shows detailed system and debug logs.
+- When something goes wrong, an **error popup** appears with suggested fixes (for example: open Settings to set an API key, start Ollama, or switch models).

 ---